daac-tools/vibrato/README.md

 ### Training parameters

-Vibrato also supports training parameters (or costs) in dictionaries from your corpus.
+Vibrato also supports training parameters (or costs) in dictionaries from your corpora.
 The detailed description can be found [here](./docs/train.md).

 ## Basic usage